Hypothesis-Driven Feature Manifold Analysis in LLMs via Supervised Multi-Dimensional Scaling: Experiment Results and Analysis

 Defining manifolds through distance functions enables extending SMDS beyond the mono-dimensional case.
 This sections provides two such examples.

-\paragraph{2D Manifold} We analyse the \example{duration} task in more detail as each sentence contains two temporal expressions.
-By assigning a label for each temporal expression, and by using the \exampleb{linear} distance function, we are able to identify a 2D manifold that displays properties from both features.
+\paragraph{2D Manifold} We analyze the \example{duration} task in more detail as each sentence contains two temporal expressions.
+We use both the duration and starting day to define a 2D label, and run SMDS with the \exampleb{linear} hypothesis as it is the only distance function supporting multidimensional labels.
+Doing so reveals a 2D manifold that displays properties from both features.
+Table \ref{tab:results-duration} presents Wilcoxon $p$-values obtained by comparing the model to a control task, showing they are significant across models.
 We hypothesize the creation of such manifolds happens during the information flow discussed earlier: features are retrieved from multiple locations and combined.
 The recovered manifold is shown in Figure \ref{fig:2d-manifold}.

-\paragraph{Spatial Reasoning Domain} To demonstrate the versatility of SMDS beyond temporal reasoning, we apply it to a manifold discovery task grounded in geographic knowledge.
+\paragraph{Spatial Reasoning Domain} To demonstrate the versatility of SMDS beyond temporal reasoning, we apply it to a task grounded in geographic knowledge.
 We construct a dataset of prompts referencing various cities around the world and use their latitude and longitude to compute pairwise distances and reconstruct a manifold.
 While \citet{gurneeLanguageModelsRepresent2023} demonstrates that geographic location is decodable from LMs' hidden states, their analysis is limited to a planar projection.
 We extend this by evaluating spherical, cylindrical, and geodesic-based geometries, and find that a spherical manifold best captures the structure of the representations.
 This again highlights how feature manifolds align with the true geometry of the underlying domain.
 Further details are provided in Appendix~\ref{sec:appendix-geo}.